tanvir-ahmed-m4/com0com/ReadMe.txt

    The makecert, pvk2pfx, signtool and certmgr tools can be installed with the Platform Software Development Kit (SDK).

-Q. How to monitor and get the paired port settings?
+Q. How to monitor and get the paired port settings (baud rate, byte size, parity and stop bits)?
 A. It can be done with extended IOCTL_SERIAL_LSRMST_INSERT.
 See example in

    http://com0com.sourceforge.net/examples/LSRMST_INSERT/tstser.cpp